 There’s plenty of information available on how best to plan, prepare and execute your next marathon.
 Of all that advice, there are many useful tips.
-We break down the essential aspects of marathon training and offer our best advice to ensure you prepare properly.
+We break down the essential aspects of marathon training and offer our best suggestions to ensure you prepare properly.

 Our advice: If you’re already running three or four days per week, consider adding one extra day of running consisting of a short, 20 to 40 minute, easy run.
 Those already running five or six days a week should consider adding five to 15 extra minutes to a few of their easy runs until you’re running 60 to 75 minutes at least twice a week (in addition to long runs and workouts).
 In some cases, one could also consider “doubling” whereby you add a second short and easy run to your day.
 As always, only increase your mileage gradually and progressively.
-In all cases, aim to run your highest total mileage three to four weeks before the race and then begin to taper.
+In all cases, aim to run your highest total mileage three to four weeks before the goal race and then begin to taper.

 Consistency is key

 Our advice: Don’t be afraid to skip a few days or reschedule a hard run in favour of an easy one if you’re feeling tired, run down or burnt out.
 Think long-term, not short-term or do whatever it takes to stay healthy.
 Be sure to schedule an easy week every three or four weeks and scale back both the mileage and intensity of your weekly runs to help the body recover and adapt to the hard training.

 You get your biggest bang from the long run

-Our advice: Over the course of several weeks (we suggest at least eight) gradually increase the length of your longest weekly run so that you run at least one run of 30-34K (although we recommend more than one).
+Our advice: Over the course of several weeks (we suggest at least eight) gradually increase the length of your longest weekly run so that you run at least one run of 30-34K (although again, we recommend more than one).
 You should also aim to run your longest run two-to-four weeks out from your race.